Uord/Vocabulary/README.md

 # Vocabulary

-Scrape Vocabulary.com sites for list of words.
+Scrape [Vocabulary.com](https://www.vocabulary.com/) site for list of words.
 You can also check word definition and sentence examples.

 Implemented in Python with BeautifulSoup library.